Root canal treatment: Removal of pulp tissue

-Operative techniques for instruments

 There are two slightly different anti-curvature techniques.
 In the balanced forces technique, the dentist inserts a file into the canal and rotates clockwise a quarter of a turn, engaging dentin, then rotates counter-clockwise half/ three-quarter of a revolution, applying pressure in an apical direction, shearing off tissue previously meshed.
 From the balanced forces stem two other techniques: the reverse balanced force (where GT instruments are rotated first anti-clockwise and then clockwise) and the gentler "feed and pull" where the instrument is rotated only a quarter of a revolution and moved coronally after an engagement, but not drawn out.

 Use of anesthetics

-As of 2018, novocaine is most commonly used in dental procedures to numb the area around a tooth.
-More novocaine is required for a root canal treatment than for a simple filling.
+Since 2000, lidocaine is the most commonly used local anesthetic for root canal therapy.

 Irrigation

 The root canal is flushed with an irrigant.
 Some common ones are listed below: